benjamarle/typhon/README.md

 # Install the Android SDK

-Typhon改 was created and tested with Android Studio 4.0
+Typhon was created and tested with Android Studio 4.0

 1. Download at http://developer.android.com/sdk/index.html
 2. Unzip